 The study also discovered that, regardless of hunger, most people will choose a half-sized portion of food if it’s paired with a toy or monetary prize rather than a full-sized portion at the same price.
-Even though they ate less, people who chose the incentive option tended not to compensate for the reduced portion by eating more calories later in the day.
+Even though they ate less, people who chose the incentivized option didn’t consume more calories later in the day.
 So, if you’re looking to shed some pounds, opt for the Happy Meal: you’ll get to keep your skinny jeans and have a new toy!

 You Can Order Breakfast All Day